How To Choose A Dog Breed That's Right For You

 - Rough Collie Loyal, affectionate and responsive, collies love company and are known to be very protective - they were bred as herding dogs, after all.
 If you want a devoted friend for your kids, a collie is an excellent choice.
 Just think: Lassie!

-- Miniature or Standard Schnauzer While the Giant Schnauzer might be too large of a dog for families with small children, you'll find the Miniature or Standard Schnauzer an excellent family companion - they love to play and generally low-maintenance.
+- Miniature or Standard Schnauzer While the Giant Schnauzer might be too large of a dog for families with small children, you'll find the Miniature or Standard Schnauzer an excellent family companion - they love to play and are generally low-maintenance.

 - Weimaraner While quite active, Weimaraners love spending time with their families, and being eager to please, they're a great choice if you want your children to be actively involved in training your dog.